 4. Try living life a little greener.

 Always wanted to start an herb or vegetable garden for a more colorful plate?
 This can be the spring to do it — cooking with herbs is great for your whole body.
 You don’t need a huge yard — container gardens are a great solution for smaller spaces.
 Beyond gardening, there are so many other ways to live life greener.
 You could try simple composting, using “greener” cleaners or eating less meat each week, which helps both the planet and your body.
 Try carpooling, walking or biking to work or the store to drive your car less.
 Does your workplace, church or other community organization have a trash pickup volunteer event?
 Sign up!
 Studies show people who volunteer regularly feel better physically and mentally.

 5. Go out into the green outdoors.

 Walking, hiking, climbing, running, exploring, adventuring and moving in any way you like outside can be great for your heart, mind, body and more.
 Here’s an added benefit: when you’re outside, you’re saving energy inside.
 Can you imagine the amount of energy the world could save if everyone turned off the power at home to go outside for just an hour a day?
-Earthhour.org encourages you to join this challenge on a certain day every year (in 2021, this “Earth Hour” is Saturday, March 27).
+Earthhour.org encourages you to join this challenge on a certain day every year.
 Think of how great you’ll feel spending that hour getting active outside in Michigan’s beautiful spring weather.
 Look for those first few green buds on trees, plants and get excited about sunnier, warmer days ahead.